andrasq/node-docs/unique_ids.md

 -----------------

 For some uses (eg database primary keys, user ids) uniqueness must be guaranteed.
-Uniqueness can be implemented by a central authority (eg Ethernet MAC addresses), or by some sort of geographic addressing.
-A central authority acts as a global mutex.
-Geographic addressing is a hierarchy of domain-unique ids, eg hostname + process-id + thread-id + unique-sequence-num.
+Uniqueness can be implemented by having id allocation be centralized, coordinated or delegated.
+Delegated identity based on location, either physical or virtual, is called georgraphic addressing.
+One obvious geographic addressing scheme is a hierarchy of domain-unique ids, eg hostname
++ process-id + thread-id + unique-sequence-num.
 The unique sequence number may be timestamped to allow sequence restarts.

 Mongoid